johnbachman/depmap_analysis/doc/indra_depmap_service/depmap_service.rst

 Available Service Endpoints
 ===========================

-There are several endpoints served by the service
+There are several endpoints served by the service, shown in the table below.
+Each endpoint is described further in the sections below.

 +----------------------+------------------+------------------------+
 | Endpoint             | Available method | Purpose                |